chrstnai/christinas-repository/Final-Project-Part-II.md

-# The Rise of Hate Crimes Against Asian Americans Part II
+# The Rise of Hate Crimes Against Asian Americans Pacific Islanders Part II

 This is a continuation of my project.
 Link to [Part I](Final-Project-Part-I.md)